Shikaga/PitchBlackAnalysis/index.md

 In *Chronicles*, Riddick literally has no female foil to interact with whatsoever, that might establish his sexual orientation.

 And in *Riddick*, suddenly we see Riddick in bed with a harem of Necromancers, one of whom tries to assassinate him.
-And yet, he seems completely disinterested in them in any sexual sense, seeming far more interested in finding Furya, a describing them, albeit sarcastically, as `distractions`.
+And yet, he seems completely disinterested in them in any sexual sense, seeming far more interested in finding Furya, and describing them, albeit sarcastically, as `distractions`.

 What are we meant to make of a franchise or Rated R movies in which the hero doesn't even have an implied sex scene?
 The fact is, Riddick's sexual orientation isn't even important.
 Survival Instinct is his core being, and any sexual motivation he may have is completely irrelevant.

 But then, why would he even say the line?
 Because it the role that he thinks that he needs to play.
 He is fucking with everyone, Santana, Johns, Sidekick #3 and Dahl is no different.

-Riddick is expert of human character, he knows the characters better than they know himself: We see this in *Pitch Black* in the way that he interacts with Fry and Johns, cutting to their weakest points with surgical accuracy.
+Riddick is expert in human character, he knows the characters better than they know themselves: We see this in *Pitch Black* in the way that he interacts with Fry and Johns, cutting to their weakest points with surgical accuracy.

 Within a second of meeting Dahl he knows exactly what is up and what he needs to say to piss her off, and does so immediately.
 Is it reprehensible?
 Yes.
 Is it what Riddick's character would do?
 Absolutely.